Generic balanced synchrony patterns in network dynamics: Introduction

 \section{Introduction}

-The present introductory section is intended for readers being not familiar with the questions of coupled cells networks and the patterns of the associated dynamics.
-We will focus on one representative example provided by the graph of Figure \ref{fig_exemple1} and we will keep the discussion simple at the cost of being imprecise.
-In particular, our results will be stated in more or less vague way and we will not reward them of the status of ``theorem''.
-The exact definitions used for our model and our main result are provided in Section \ref{section_notations} and we refer to it for readers seeking greater rigor.
-Other results will also be stated more precisely in the chore of the text.
-Thus, the reader familiar with networks dynamics may even directly jump to the statements of Theorem \ref{th_main}, Propositions \ref{prop_synchrony_eq} and \ref{prop_rigid_constant} and Corollaries \ref{coro_rigid}, \ref{coro_phase_shift_1} and \ref{coro_phase_shift_2}.
+This introductory section is intended for readers who are not familiar with coupled cell networks and the associated dynamics.
+We will focus on a representative example provided by the graph of Figure \ref{fig_exemple1} and we will keep the discussion simple at the cost of being imprecise.
+In particular, our results will be stated in a fairly vague way and we will not reward them of the status of ``theorem''.
+The exact definitions used for our model and our main result are provided in Section \ref{section_notations} and we refer readers seeking greater rigor to this section.
+Other results will also be stated more precisely throughout the text.
+Readers familiar with network dynamics may jump directly to the statements of Theorem \ref{th_main}, Propositions \ref{prop_synchrony_eq} and \ref{prop_rigid_constant} and Corollaries \ref{coro_rigid}, \ref{coro_phase_shift_1} and \ref{coro_phase_shift_2}.